openstack-archive/anvil/HACKING.md

 ## Documentation

-Documentation should all be written in [markdown].
+Documentation should all be written in [markdown] or [rst].
 Although github does support other formats it seems better just to stabilize on one.

 ## Style Commandments